 - Constantly bumping into objects, appearing clumsy and difficulty coordinating movements.

-– Has difficulty regulating their own behavioural and emotional responses; increased tantrums, emotional reactive, need for control, impulsive behaviours.
+- Has difficulty regulating their own behavioural and emotional responses; increased tantrums, emotionally reactive, need for control, impulsive behaviours.

 Our experienced occupational therapists can provide skilled assessment and intervention for these children within our state of the art sensorimotor gym and individual therapy rooms.
 Sensory intervention is great fun for children all whilst changing their neurological pathways for effective results.
 Our occupational therapists will also provide behavioural intervention, parent education, management strategies and sensory activities/diets to assist your child.